 64

-64 pages across all PDFs in the dataset.
+Here, we can see 64 pages across all the PDFs in the dataset.

-Raw pages from PDFs are often long — too long to embed as a single unit or to fit usefully inside a retrieval prompt.
-RecursiveCharacterTextSplitter splits each page into smaller overlapping chunks:
+Raw PDF pages are often too long to embed as one unit, and too long to sit usefully inside a retrieval prompt.
+So, we split each page into smaller overlapping chunks with RecursiveCharacterTextSplitter:

 from langchain_text_splitters import RecursiveCharacterTextSplitter